popsim-consortium/stdpopsim/docs/tutorial.rst

     this conditioning works by re-running the simulation until the condition is achieved, a nearly impossible condition will result in very long run times.

-Now we can simulate, using SLiM of course.
-For comparison, we will run the same simulation without selection - i.e., without the "extended events":
+Now we can simulate, using ``SLiM`` of course.
+For comparison, we will run the same simulation without selection -- i.e., without the "extended events":

 .. code-block:: python